 - If a theme or module setting is not found or set, the module will show the default (specified within the comments).

-- New: Form API elements to make building CSS settings easier.
-Cool UI widgets and built-in validation of user input, for example a color picker or a slider.
+- Form API elements to make building CSS settings easier.
+UI widgets, for example a color picker or a slider, and built-in validation of user input.

 - Automatic recognition of background images.